pronopython/fapel-system/readme.md

 * perfectly integrated into linux
 * files can be renamed and moved (on the same drive) in any other program without problem
 * everything is mouse only (one hand)
-* fixed positions of buttons
+* fixed positions of tag buttons in the GUI, so you remember them by their location
 * delete hardlinks without consequences